holmrenser/introduction_to_react/README.md

-# introduction_to_react
+# Introduction to React
-Code, assignments and slides for a 50minute introduction to building web apps with react.
+Code, assignments and slides for a 50minute introduction to building web apps with React.